jaimegarza/jaimegarza.github.io/syntax/lexdriven.md

 * **init()** has to be called on the parser.
 It can be called multiple times but everytime it would reset the parser to its initial state.
 * **getValidTokens()** obtains the possible tokens in the parser given its current state.
 It then converts the tokens to their token names by **calc.getTokenName()**, returning a single string separated by commas, ready for display.
 * **parseOne()** is just a utility routine that calls the parser with the current token and a value.
 It just logs the token, value and status returned by the scanner, plus the valid tokens.
-* a **parse function** interface routine is created that for our example converts characters to their token number nd creates an object of the StackElement type:
+* a **parse function** interface routine is created that for our example converts characters to their token number and creates an object of the StackElement type:

 ```
         parse: function (token, value) {